interniums/prompt-forge/docs/DATA-FLOWS.md

    `getOrCreateActionSessionId()` issues a UUID, sets the cookie, and upserts `pf_sessions`.

 3. **Subsequent requests**
-   `loadSessionState()` validates the cookie, fetches session preferences (if guest) or `user_preferences` (if authenticated), and hydrates the last 10 generations into the terminal lines.
+   `loadSessionState()` validates the cookie and fetches session preferences (if guest) or `user_preferences` (if authenticated).
+The terminal no longer auto-hydrates history; the surface stays clean on load.

 ## Preferences flow